greg-raven/Uncommon-Sense/_posts/2012-10-03-harm-inflicted-by-do-gooders.md

 ---
-title: 'The harm inflicted by do-gooders'
+title: "The harm inflicted by do-gooders"
 layout: post
 categories:
 - individualism